particle-iot/docs/src/content/hardware/certification/certification.md

 > Digital devices fall into two categories -- Class A and Class B. Class A digital devices are ones that are marketed exclusively for use in business, industrial and commercial environments.
 Class B digital devices are ones that are marketed for use anywhere, including residential environments.
 <p class="attribution">[FCC Bulletin OET62](https://transition.fcc.gov/oet/info/documents/bulletins/oet62/oet62rev.pdf) (pdf)</p>

 ### CE (European Union) - RF certifications

 In the European Union, RF certifications are often referred to as RED, Radio Equipment Directive 2014/53/EU.
 This is not a single certification, but a collection of further certifications for specific types of devices and uses.

-Particle devices that can be deployed in the European Union have the required RED certifications.

 ## Unintentional radiator certification

-Almost all products will require unintentional radiator certification.
-This assures that your combined assembly of any custom parts you've added plus the Particle device do not emit spurious electromagnetic radiation that would affect other electronic devices.
+**Almost all products will require unintentional radiator certification.** This assures that your combined assembly of any custom parts you've added plus the Particle device do not emit spurious electromagnetic radiation that would affect other electronic devices.

 Fortunately this is the least expensive and easiest certification.
 A certification house will operate your device and test for RF emissions.
 They will provide